Performance Improvement of Deorbitalized Exchange-Correlation Functionals: Computational methods

 For molecular system tests, calculations were done with the NWChem 7.0.2 code \cite{NW} using the def2-TZVPP basis set and \texttt{xfine} grid settings.
 Test comparisons are to heats of formation computed according to the now-standard procedure of Curtiss \textit{et al.}~\cite{G31,G32} for the 223 molecules of the G3X/99 test, to bond lengths for the T96-R test set~\cite{DF1,DF2}, and to harmonic vibrational frequencies using the T82-F test set~\cite{DF1,DF2}.

 Solid structural properties were calculated with the VASP-5.4.4 code~\cite{VASP}, following the same methodology and protocol as in Ref.~\citenum{srTMpartI}.

-For hexagonal close-packed structures the ideal \textit{c/a} ratio was used.
-For cohesive energies, isolated atom energies were calculated using a 14 $\times$ 15 $\times$ 16 $\AA$ unit cell and $\Gamma$-point sampling.
+In particular, we used projector augmented wave (PAW) methodology with PBE-based datasets, consistent with previous M-RT studies \cite{SCANL2}.
+(Since PAWs for meta-GGAs are unavailable in VASP, use of PBE PAW datasets for meta-GGAS in VASP calculations is accepted practice.)
+For hexagonal close-packed structures the ideal $c/a$ ratio was used.
+For cohesive energies, isolated atom energies were calculated using a $14 \times 15 \times 16 \AA$ unit cell and $\Gamma$-point sampling.
 Static-crystal lattice constants and cohesive energies are compared to published results for 55 solids \cite{55s} and, correspondingly, for bulk moduli of 44 solids \cite{44s}.
 In addition, band gaps of 21 insulators and semiconductors \cite{21s} were computed.
 Equilibrium lattice constants $a_{0}$ and bulk moduli $B_{0}$ at $T=0^{\circ}K$ were determined by calculating the total energy per unit cell at twelve points in the volume range $V_{0} \pm 10 \% $, where $V_{0}$ is the calculated equilibrium unit cell volume, followed by fitting to the stabilized jellium equation of state (SJEOS)~\cite{SJEOS}.
 All the error values are from comparison with tabulated experimental values.

 For timing calculations, the same methodology was used except that for the 55 solids \cite{55s} test set, the calculations were redone at the experimental lattice constants.
 In that way only single-point energy evaluations were needed for timings.
 Calculations used a single node on the University of Florida HiperGator system (Gen.\ 3) with an AMD EPYC 75F3 32-core processor with 4GB of memory per core.
 They were executed in parallel across all 32 cores.